22388o/RouteSwap-UI/README.md

-# LN Swap (UI)
+# Route Swap ⚡️

 ![](./img/demo.png)

-A simple UI to interact with LN-SWAP backend.
+A simple UI to interact with Route Swap backend.

 ## Setup: